Answers to Common Questions about the Deer Management Program for the Vassar Farm and Ecological Preserve

 - Trapping and transferring deer to a different location is illegal in New York State because it often injures the animals and very few survive the release into a new location.
 Additionally, moving wildlife can transport diseases to different populations.

-- Shotgun hunting during the permitted New York State season would be illegal and dangerous for our neighbors and the users of the Farm and Ecological Preserve.
-The timing of the shotgun hunting season also presents similar public safety concerns as the timing of the archery season.
+- Shotgun hunting during the permitted New York State season would be illegal, as well as dangerous for our neighbors and the users of the Vassar Farm and Ecological Preserve.

 - Archery hunting is prohibited outside of the traditional fall hunting season by New York State law.

 Q. Do other organizations in the region manage their deer populations?